jdsprink91/scandalous-prince-reader/README.md

 - [x] Add landing page, feed page, add page
-- [ ] do some basic animation on landing page and include links to other pages
+- [ ] do some basic animation on landing page and include links to other pages (don't care yet -- pushing this to later)

 ## V0.0.3 checklist